EdgarAllenExile/notehub/02. Projects/az-204/lp10-message-queues.md

 Payloads are always stored in binary.
 ContentType enables apps to describe the content and suggest a way to serialise them, according to MIME Type.

 There is also some fancy hidden serialisation that you can use in .NET Framework and with the SBMP protocol, that hopefully I neer have to deal with.
 This rquires use of AMQP messaging and HTTP clients don't like it.

+## Queue Storage

+Queue storage lets you hold a large number of messages.
+You can access them through http or https from anyehere.

+Queued messages can be up to 64kb in size.
+Queues can hold as many messages as you  an fit in the storage account.
+Common use case would be to create a work queue to process async.

+Queues are generally componsed of four parts:

+- URL to address the queue in the following format: `https://storageAccount.queue.core.windows.net/queueName`
+- The Storage account that holds the queue
+- The queue itself, name all lowercase
+- The messages, which can be set to never expire

+### Queues and .NET

+Generally you can use .NET libs to manage these things:

+- Az.Core for primitives, abstractions and helpers
+- Az.Storage.Common, common lib
+- Az.Storage.queues, Client lib
+- SystemConfig.config manager, config files for clients

+#### Dealing with queues

+Generally you want to create a new Queue Service Client, then create a the queue if it doesn't exist.

+Insert messages into the queue using SentMessage.

+Peek messages using PeekMessages.

+Update contents using UpdateMessage.

+Dequeue using Receive Messages, then DeleteMessage to confirm that action post-processing.

+Queue Length, using Getproperties then Approximate Messages Count property

+You can delete and entire queue using delete on the queue object

+Last one babyyyyy